frame-lang/frame-docs/getting_started/index.rst

 .. code-block::
     :caption: Machine Block and States

-    #Lamp

-        -machine-
+    system Lamp {

+        machine:

-        $Off
+            $Off {
+            }

-        $On
+            $On {

-    ##
+            }

+    }

 As with "#" for systems, Frame uses a special prefix token "$" to indicate that an identifier is a state.
 Frame systems have  "blocks" that provide the structure for a system spec.
-States must be declared inside the system "-machine-" block.
+States must be declared inside the system "machine:" block.

 Currently these states don't do anything.
 Let's fix that.